 In February 2004, he passed another family code, or Mudawana, which allowed ladies more power.

-On 9 March 2011, the King delivered a speech that states that parliament would get “new powers that authorize it to discharge its legislative, representative and regulatory mission”.
-What’s more, judiciary’s power was allowed more freedom from the King, who declared that he was impaneling a board of trustees of lawful scholars to create a draft constitution by June 2011.
+On 9 March 2011, the King delivered a speech that states that parliament would get “new powers that authorize it to discharge its legislative, representative and regulatory mission.”
+What’s more, the judiciary’s power was allowed more freedom from the King, who declared that he was impaneling a board of trustees of lawful scholars to create a draft constitution by June 2011.
 On July 1st, voters endorsed an arrangement of political changes proposed by Mohammed.

 The reforms were the following: